 I prep in four main areas.

 - I do a quick cleaning of the house.
 My family is small, it’s just me and my daughter, so I can get by doing laundry once a week.
 I’ll clean the bathrooms, bedrooms, kitchen, cat’s litter box, sweep, vacuum and dust.
 Then it’s just minor maintenance for the rest of the week.

 - Throughout the week, when I run out of something, I jot it down on a little whiteboard that I have hanging on my refrigerator.
 So Sunday, when I go to the store, I just take a picture of the list with my phone and go.
 No more forgotten items.

 - I usually make two main dishes that I eat for lunch and dinner for the whole week.
-Now if you have a bigger family, then this will take you a longer obviously, but trust me it is worth it.
-I would suggest trying to condense how much cooking you have to do.
+Now if you have a bigger family, then this will take you longer obviously, but trust me it is worth it.
+Try and condense how much cooking you have to do.
 For instance, brown up a bunch of hamburger then create several different dishes that have hamburger in them.

-- If you want extra bonus points, you can divide the meals up into separate containers, so it really is just grab and go all during the week.
+- Extra bonus points, if you divide the meals up into separate containers, so it really is just grab and go all during the week.

 - I check the weather forecast for the upcoming week, then pick out five outfits taking into consideration the weather and any activities I may be doing that week.